LuxF3rre/sejm_scraper/README.md

 This project's scope is constrained by the data availability from the Sejm API:

-- Absence of MP data for term 2.
+1. Absence of MP data for term 2.
-- Limited to only term and MP data for terms 3 through 7.
+2. Limited to only term and MP data for terms 3 through 7.
+3. Absence of exact dates of becoming inactive or active for MPs.

-To address these gaps, future development efforts will aim to source the missing data directly from the Sejm's official website.
+To address the first two gaps, future development efforts should aim to source the missing data directly from the Sejm's official website.
 The data is not exposed directly on the webpage, but can be obtained by using the following URL pattern:

 `https://sejm.gov.pl/sejm10.nsf/agent.xsp?symbol=glosowania&NrKadencji={term_number}&NrPosiedzenia={sitting_number}&NrGlosowania={voting_number}`